 Take an arterial blood gas (ABG):

-- pH – alkalosis initially due to hyperventilation / acidosis is a poor prognostic sign
+pH – alkalosis is often present initially due to hyperventilation (acidosis is a poor prognostic sign)

-- PaCO2 – often low due to hyperventilation / if rising patient needs critical care input
+PaCO2 – often low due to hyperventilation / if normal or rising patient likely needs critical care input (poor prognostic sign)

-A falling level of consciousnesses is a sign of serious deterioration and will require critical care input for further support (e.g. ventilation).
+A falling level of consciousnesses suggests severe hypoxia and requires urgent critical care input for further support (e.g. ventilation).